How UK timber imports are bad for people and planet

 Celine Lim, head of SAVE Rivers and Kayan community leader

-And what’s more, Samling has even taken legal action to try and silence local protests against logging.
-The United Nations has raised serious concerns about this, suggesting it may amount to a strategic lawsuit against public participation (SLAPP), in which businesses such as Samling “exploit the power imbalances that exist between companies and human rights defenders […] to silence criticism and deter future opposition to a company’s projects through intimidation.”
+And what’s more, Samling even took legal action to try and silence local protests against logging, in what the United Nations suggested may have amounted to a strategic lawsuit against public participation (SLAPP).
+In SLAPPs, businesses such as Samling “exploit the power imbalances that exist between companies and human rights defenders" to "silence criticism and deter future opposition to a company’s projects through intimidation,” for example through the threat of huge fines.
+But following international pressure and a #StoptheSLAPP campaign opposing Samling’s bullying tactics, the timber giant ultimately dropped its defamation lawsuit.

 How’s the UK driving deforestation abroad?

-The UK is the third largest importer of MTCS-certified timber globally, making us a key market.
+The UK is the 7th largest importer of MTCS-certified timber globally, making us a key market – particularly for wooden furniture, plywood and builders joinery.
 UK timber regulations lay out rules that apply to timber entering the country.
 Timber importers must engage in “due diligence” to ensure imports meet legal obligations – including land tenure and genuine consultation with communities.

 But this is very much a paper exercise and relies on certification.
 We know that on the ground legislation can be weak and power prevails.
 Despite blatant breaches, MTCS timber – some of which may be illegal under UK legislation – continues to enter the UK as sustainable.